dotlang/language/basics.md

 1. A struct, similar to C, represents a set of related named types.
 2. To create a binding based on a struct, you should use a struct literal (e.g. `Type{field1:value1, field2:value2, ...}`.
 3. Type name in struct litearl and field names in struct type are mandatory.
-4. You can add a function after definition of a struct type by `fn{...}` notation.
-This will be executed on each instantiation of that type and can be used for logging or validation purposes.
-5. Optional fields: When creating a value of struct type and don't specify value for fields which can be `nothing`, they will be set to `nothing`.
+4. Optional fields: When creating a value of struct type and don't specify value for fields which can be `nothing`, they will be set to `nothing`.
-6. Edit: You can create a new struct value based an existing value.
+5. Edit: You can create a new struct value based an existing value.
 This will merge them all.
 (Example A).
-7. If struct literal type can be inferred from context, you can omit type and use `&{...}` notation (Example B).
+6. If struct literal type can be inferred from context, you can omit type and use `&{...}` notation (Example B).

 **Examples**